bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 and file :file:`train.csv` contains the bounding-box coordinates of wheat heads for each image in folder :file:`train`.

-As AgroLens requires annotations in the COCO format, we first convert file :file:`train.csv` into a file in the COCO format (:file:`train.json`).
+As JustDeepIt requires annotations in the COCO format, we first convert file :file:`train.csv` into a file in the COCO format (:file:`train.json`).
-Python script :file:`gwhd2coco.py` stored in `GitHub:AgroLens/tutorials/GWHD/scripts <https://github.com/biunit/AgroLens/>`_ can be used for format conversion.
+Python script :file:`gwhd2coco.py` stored in `GitHub:JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/>`_ can be used for format conversion.
-In addition, AgroLens requires a text file containing class names.
+In addition, JustDeepIt requires a text file containing class names.
 We create file :file:`class_label.txt` containing only “spike” on the first line, as the GWHD dataset only has one class, namely, wheat head.